 JUMP TO: THREE STARS | TWO STARS |

-Ever the humble connoisseur of cooking, Gordon Ramsay named his flagship London restaurant, Gordon Ramsay.
-And well he might put his name to it because, for 17 years, it has held the three stars that made him the first Scottish chef to achieve such acclaim.
-The smart and unpresupposing frontage on Hospital Road contains within some of Britain’s best dining, with a menu that “bridges both classical and modern schools and is executed with considerable poise”.
+Ever the humble connoisseur of cooking, Gordon Ramsay named his flagship London restaurant… Gordon Ramsay.
+And well he might put his name to it, because for over two decades it has retained the three Michelin stars that made him the first Scottish chef to achieve such acclaim.
+The smart and unfussy frontage on Hospital Road contains within some of Britain’s best dining, with a menu that “bridges both classical and modern schools and is executed with considerable poise”.

 Alain Ducasse at The Dorchester